AmitPhulera/kafka-aws-setup/README.md

 To setup sso for aws cli.
 It will ask you for `sesion-name`, call it backup-production and will ask for sso_start_url and sso_region.
 Set the values to `https://dimagi.awsapps.com/start/` and `us-east-1`

 It will open up SSO login screen in your browser.
 Login and allow access to the account.
-It will ask you to select account and role, choose Commcare-Production-Backup clikc on next and then select AWSAdministratorRole.
-Set aws-cli-region as `us-east-2` and set profile name as `backup-production`.
+It will ask you to select account and role, choose Commcare-Production-Backup click on next and then select AWSAdministratorRole.

+Set `aws-cli-region` as `us-east-2`
+Set `CLI profile` name as `backup-production`.

 The terraform scripts are configured to look for `backup-proudction` profile.
 You can change that from `terraform.tf` file in provider section.

 4. Ensure terraform is installed and switch to `terraform` directory run `cd terraform`.